-New Zealand Equivalent to International Accounting Standard 27

-Consolidated and Separate Financial Statements (NZ IAS 27)
+New Zealand Equivalent to International Accounting Standard 27 Consolidated and Separate Financial Statements (NZ IAS 27)

-Issued February 2008 and incorporates amendments up to and including 30 June 2011 other than consequential amendments resulting from early adoption of NZ IFRS 9 Financial Instruments, NZ IFRS 10 Consolidated Financial Statements and NZ IFRS 12 Disclosure of Interests in Other Entities
+Issued February 2008 and incorporates amendments up to and including 30 November 2012 other than consequential amendments resulting from early adoption of NZ IFRS 9 Financial Instruments, NZ IFRS 10 Consolidated Financial Statements and NZ IFRS 12 Disclosure of Interests in Other Entities

-This Standard was issued by the Financial Reporting Standards Board of the New Zealand Institute of Chartered Accountants and approved by the Accounting Standards Review Board in February 2008 under the Financial Reporting Act 1993.
-This Standard is a Regulation for the purpose of the Regulations (Disallowance) Act 1989.
+This Standard was issued by the New Zealand Accounting Standards Board of the External Reporting Board pursuant to section 24(1)(a) of the Financial Reporting Act 1993.

+This Standard is a Regulation for the purposes of the Regulations (Disallowance) Act 1989.
-This Standard, on adoption, supersedes:

-NZ IAS 27 Consolidated and Separate Financial Statements (issued 2004).
-(NZ IAS 27 (issued 2004), on adoption, superseded in part Financial Reporting Standard No. 37 Consolidating Investments in Subsidiaries (FRS-37).
+This Standard, on adoption, supersedes NZ IAS 27 Consolidated and Separate Financial Statements (issued 2004).